Financial support for procedural and emergency training.

-The Program has two components.
-It provides support for:
+The Program provides support for:

 - General practitioners practising emergency medicine in ASGC-RA 2-5 localities (up to three days or $6,000 per financial year)

-- General practitioners providing services in rural and remote areas but residing primarily in urban areas (for example: locums, RFDS doctors) may also be eligible for the Program
+- General practitioners providing services in rural and remote areas but residing primarily in urban areas (for example: locums, RFDS doctors) may also be eligible for the Program.

-To lodge a rural procedural grant claim to ACRRM please visit ACRRM’s website.
+Applying with ACRRM: To lodge a rural procedural grant claim to ACRRM please visit ACRRM’s website.

 To check your eligibility and view all current information please read the Rural Procedural Grants Program: Program Guidelines.